lucidworks/fusion-spark-bootcamp/README.md

 * mlsvm: Classify sentiment of tweets using SVM model trained with Spark MLlib
 * ml20news: 20 newsgroup classifier based on Spark ML pipeline
 * movielens: Scala script to load movielens data into Fusion
-* nyc_taxi: Scala script to load NYC taxi trip data stored in Postgres into Solr using JDBC

 ## Setup

-Download and install the latest version of Fusion 3.0.x from lucidworks.com.
-Take note of the location where you installed Fusion, such as `/opt/lucidworks/fusion/3.0.0`.
+Download and install the latest version of Fusion 4.0.x from lucidworks.com.
+Take note of the location where you installed Fusion, such as `/opt/lucidworks/fusion/4.0.0`.
 We'll refer to this location as $FUSION_HOME hereafter.

 Start Fusion by doing:
 ```